STOIC SCHOOL

 December 24, 2023

 Centuries ago, Seneca described what is now called intentionality.
 To Seneca, virtue is always an intentional act.
 Vice, however, is most often done by accident.
-The reason for this is most individuals pursue pleasure.
+The reason for this is most individuals pursue pleasure above all else.
 According to Seneca, pleasure is a poor and petty thing.
-No value should be set on it.
 Pleasure is something we share with unreasoning animals.
-The Stoic, in contrast, pursues virtue over pleasure whenever there is a conflict between the two.
+The Stoic, however, pursues virtue over pleasure when there is a conflict between the two.

 December 17, 2023

 While Cynics, such as Diogenes, search unproductively for an honest man, Stoics hold a more realistic view of the world.
 To Epictetus, honesty is all around.
-So, we cannot help but hear the truth from nature and from one another.
-The important question is not whether we will find an honest man but simply whether we will recognize and listen to the truthful people we encounter.
+We cannot avoid truth from nature and from one another.
+The question is not where to find honest men but whether we will listen to those we encounter.

 December 10, 2023